Eeek! Charge it up and make your hair stand on end! This is a fun and easy experiment for kids, especially if they’ve never seen it before.

 - Sweater or T-shirt

-How Does the Experiment Work?
+How Does the Science Experiment Work?

 Most objects do not have a positive or negative charge, they are neutral.
 Some objects, like balloons, have the ability to become charged.
 At the beginning of the experiment, when you wave the balloon over the person’s hair, the uncharged (neutral) balloon does not attract the person’s hair.